dawei-zh/research-mem/README.md

   * `iterative-bayes`: use iterative Bayesian unfolding method to mitigate readout error

 * `score`: include available method to evaluate the performance of mitigation method
-  * `ghz-correction`: generate GHZ state and compare the measurement result with ideal output after mitigation
+  * `ghz`: generate GHZ state and compare the measurement result with ideal output after mitigation